avoid templates - e.g. in integration wrapper MemberFunctionIntegrator.h

 Personally, I also prefer the syntax of class templated integrator to a member function wrapper.

-#3 Updated by pospelov over 7 years ago
+#3 Updated by pospelov almost 8 years ago

 Another remark, is that apart of technicalities, Integrator redesign is not the most urgent task.
 It does his job, for the moment it is enough.
 In the future, we probably will do much more integration and it will be more clear, which kind of redesign is required.